GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 * "No one desires evil."
 Socratic Paradox resolved by "No one desires discontinuity."
 * Youth (representing friedian and jungian psychology) labels people through disposition and personality, while Philosopher (representing Adlerian Psychology) label people by lifestyle.
 I use another term here: One's Correlates.
 We are correlated to the hell we emerged in.
 We must destroy the gate, and release (the trapped souls?).
 * Iterators Never Fail - Unstoppable Brain
+* The Unholy Trinity - DIMMER, DARVO, IDD: It's Not You.

 Induction Contradiction Paradoxes: